GREAT GIFTS FOR CYCLISTS YOUNG AND OLD THIS CHRISTMAS

 ABOUT THE AUTHOR

-Catherine Ellis is founder of Hill & Ellis, which produces a range of high quality, stylish cycle bags.
+Catherine Ellis is the founder of Hill & Ellis, which produces a range of high quality, stylish cycle bags.
 Each bag, designed in the UK, is created to transition perfectly from home to bike to boardroom to bar.
 They are functional, fashionable and hard-wearing.
 There’s plenty of space inside for a laptop and other essentials, and each bag comes with patented pannier clips that fit almost any bike, allowing you to clip the bag on and off quickly and easily.
 They have a climate positive workforce and plant a tree for every single bag sold online.